DengPingFan/SODBenchmark/README.md

 Object-level Ground-Truth of the SOC Test Set released.
 [Baidu](https://pan.baidu.com/s/1cmi1NEzKnJJjmQSqYNpUgQ)

 Instance-level Ground-Truth of the SOC Test Set released.
 [Baidu](https://pan.baidu.com/s/18HK8-3FDK3FNBk6x4WyWEg)

+Note that the Test Set only contains images and without ground truth.
+We will create the  SOC Benchmark website soon and you can upload your result to obtain the final score in our website.
+Also, you can use the Validation Set as Test Set first.
+Note that the image file of COCO_train2014_000000080168.PNG should be changed with new file name COCO_train2014_000000080168.png to prevent some errors during training your model.

 ![avatar](Imgs/SOD-Dataset.png)
 Download link: [Baidu](https://pan.baidu.com/s/1IrU0Ake0NR0R_goK0MudkA).